How to Claim Land

 Automatic Claim Deletion

-Claims by a player will automatically be deleted once that player has been inactive for 90 consecutive days.
-If you are planning to be gone this long, all you need to do is join for a couple of seconds within those 90 days to reset the timer.
-After 90 days we assume the player is no longer active with us and the claim is deleted.
+Claims will be automatically deleted once the owner of the claim has been inactive for 60 consecutive days.
+If you are planning to be gone this long, all you need to do is join for a couple of minutes within those 60 days to reset the timer.
+Unclaimed land is fair game to loot, so make sure your claims are active and properly sized!

 - /trust <player>

-You can also give players the ability to access chests and other blocks, but NOT place or destroy blocks.
+You can also give players just the ability to access storage items, but NOT build.
 To do this use the command:

 - /containertrust <player>